hemgenix_Logo

 Hemgenix DNA image

-NOT be associated with the development of inhibitors to factor IX8
+NOT be associated with the development of inhibitors to factor IX

 Abbreviation: ICER, Institute for Clinical and Economic Review.